 - Remastered GUI: This adds in graphical enhancements from the mobile version of the game.
 Making the game look even better.

 - Project 2DFX: This improves draws distances, asset streaming, and adds distant lights.
-This makes the city look more alive at night.
+It also makes the city look more alive at night.
 What more can I say?

 - 13AG+Wesser Widescreen Fixes: This is the one most people want.
 The ability to play San Andreas on 1080p widescreen monitors.
 Extremely important.